Designing a curriculum that can help to bridge the attainment gap

 Robyn’s new knowledge about structuring and sequencing teaching, based on how children absorb information, has directly benefited her students.
 She has also changed the curriculum to make sure staff revisit learning more.

-For example, through an end of unit history debate, it was clear that Robyn’s year two students retained more information after she had revisited content with them.
-They had been learning about the Victorians, and particularly Newcastle-upon-Tyne-based nineteenth century steam locomotive inventor, Robert Stephenson.
+For example, through an end-of-unit history debate, it was clear that Robyn’s year two students retained more information after she had revisited content with them.
+They had been learning about the Victorians, and particularly Newcastle-upon-Tyne-based nineteenth-century steam locomotive inventor, Robert Stephenson.

 “I felt proud of the children and saw how much more they could talk about the history topic because of the way we designed it.
 We’re teaching skills as well as knowledge within curriculum areas.”